Chrome in leather manufacture

 About this essay

 The most common method used throughout the world for tanning leather is known as chrome tannage.
-Approximately 85% of all leathers are manufactured using this process, and it has been established for more than 100 years.
+Approximately 85% of all leather is manufactured using this process, and it has been established for more than 160 years.
 Tanning agents for this process are based on the element chromium, a metal that is naturally present in minerals, and the main use of which, after extraction, is in the manufacture of high-grade stainless steel and in chromium plating.

 Chromium compounds are important in human nutrition; chromium is an essential trace element.
 It is also widely used as a colouring agent for tattoos, and is naturally present in many soils and woodlands.

-This paper shows that, although there is confusion between these two forms of chromium, there are no reasonable issues with trivalent chromium in leather, and that the formation of hexavalent chromium in leather can be avoided.
+This paper shows that, although there is confusion between these two forms of chromium, there are no reasonable issues with trivalent chromium in leather.